zeta-chain/docs/docs/developers/cross-chain-messaging/examples/your-first-message.md

 of the message that will be sent across chains.

-In the example above the message will have only one field: `message` of type `bytes32`.
-If the type is not specified it is assumed to be `bytes32`.
+In the example above the message will have only one field: `message` of type `string`.
+If the type is not specified it is assumed to be `string`.

 The `messaging` task has created: